JJ-Twigg/Joshua-Twigg-Portfolio-Of-Evidence/README.md

 ### Evidence

-I completed the Interview Skills module by answering questions on types of interviews, common questions, and effective responses.
-I learned strategies to present myself professionally and articulate my strengths.
+I completed the Interview Skills module by answering questions on types of interviews, common questions, and effective responses to these questions.
+I learned strategies to present myself professionally and convey my strengths and positive traits which i can contribute to the workplace.

 ### Reflection – STAR Technique